Our reviewers evaluate career opinion pieces independently. Learn how we stay transparent, our methodology, and tell us about anything we missed.

 Furthermore, if you want free grant writing templates, you can get them at the shared link.

-Whether you are a business, profit, or nonprofit, seeking funds from the government or foundations doesn’t have to be complicated.
+Whether you are a business, a profit, or a nonprofit, seeking funds from the government or foundations doesn’t have to be complicated.

 A good grant writing book helps declutter the mind for a rich experience ahead.